 The Coupe’s dashboard houses a beautiful 12.3-inch touchscreen that runs the Porsche Communication Management (PCM) infotainment system.
 Digital Trends has tried it before in the Cayenne and the Panamera, and each time we’ve walked away impressed.
 We love its crisp resolution, and how quickly it responds to input.
 It’s as intuitive to use as a modern-day smartphone.

 Mechanically, the Coupe is identical to the third-generation Cayenne on which it’s based.
 The entry-level model comes with a 3.0-liter V6 engine turbocharged to deliver 335 horsepower and 332 pound-feet of torque.
+The mid-range Cayenne S relies on a twin-turbocharged, 2.9-liter V6 engine that makes 434 hp and 405 lb-ft. of torque.
 The Cayenne Coupe Turbo ups the ante with a twin-turbocharged, 4.0-liter V8 rated at 541 hp and 567 lb.-ft. of torque.
-The six-cylinder model takes 5.7 seconds to reach 60 mph from a stop, while the eight-cylinder engine lowers that figure to 3.7 seconds, which is seriously quick.
+The base takes 5.7 seconds to reach 60 mph from a stop, the S shaves a full second off that time, while the eight-cylinder engine lowers it by another second to 3.7, which is seriously quick.
 Winter-bashing all-wheel drive and an eight-speed automatic transmission controlled by shift paddles come standard regardless of how many cylinders are under the hood.